Laavanggaal/Challenge/README.md

 :white_check_mark: **Fibonacci Sequence** – Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.
 * :black_square_button: Build and compare growth with exponent

-:black_square_button: **Prime Factorization** – Have the user enter a number and find all Prime Factors (if there are any) and display them.
+:white_check_mark: **Prime Factorization** – Have the user enter a number and find all Prime Factors (if there are any) and display them.

-:black_square_button: **Next Prime Number** – Have the program find prime numbers until the user chooses to stop asking for the next one.
+:white_check_mark: **Next Prime Number** – Have the program find prime numbers until the user chooses to stop asking for the next one.

 :black_square_button: **Find Cost of Tile to Cover W x H Floor** – Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.